The Top 10 Most Referenced Movies on The Simpsons

 Marge and Homer’s prom in “Half-Decent Proposal” (S13E10).

 Well, Oz is colorful and surreal.
 It’s full of boisterous music, wacky characters, and clever dialogue.
-It has a dark, even satirical edge just below the surface.
+It has a dark, satirical edge just below the surface.
 Sound familiar?

 When you think about it, The Wizard of Oz is so at home in The Simpsons that we barely even noticed it.